相見歡 春紅

 Why call this painting series “Hortus Conclusus”?

-I see ‘Hortus Conclusus’ as my odyssey as a modern individual in search of a soul.
-Much like Goethe depicted his lifelong quest in Faust, or Odysseus embarked on his journey homeward, this series tells my spiritual adventures.
-In the words of Joyce from Ulysses, “The longest way round is the shortest way home.”
-Art, I believe, is a passion towards the whole.
+In that sense, Hortus Conclusus represents my odyssey as a modern individual in search of a soul.
+Like Goethe’s lifelong quest for meaning in Faust or Odysseus’s journey homeward, this series narrates my own spiritual adventure.
+As Joyce writes in Ulysses, “The longest way round is the shortest way home.”

-What are these paintings about?
+What do these paintings depict?

 “What is death?”